PerMalmberg/du-yfs/Manual.md

    > `print-vertical-up`

    This will print something like this:
-   > `[I] -x 0.123 -y 0.456 -z 0.789`
+   > `[I] -x 0.123456 -y 0.456789 -z 0.789012`

 4. Copy this from the chat (right click on the Lua chat tab to access menu) and paste it into your favorite text editor and extract everything after the `[I]`, you'll find it at the very end of the text.
+Ensure that you get all the decimals.

+See the [accuracy section](#custom-travel-vectors) for additional information.

 ## Space core placement